NicholasNikas/Nikascoin/2. Create a Crytocurrency/README.md

     9- Notice transaction is still not in a block, thats because we must mine a block for a transaction to be valid!
 Call the mine_block request and you should see your transaction on a block.

-    If all goes well it shoukd look something like this
+    If all goes well it should look something like this

     10- Notice how not all three people have the same chain if you call 'get_chain' on each person.
 To fix that simply call   '/replace_chain' GET request on all three.
 Notice how now everyone has the longest most up to date chain.